UniversalDependencies/docs/_aqz/index.md

 * Nominal words, NOUN, PROPN and PRON, are not marked for Gender, plural or animacy.
 * There are no classifiers.
 * The two main values of the Number feature are Sing and Plural.
-* The notion of plural is expressed through numerals, particles or through reduplication.
+* The notion of plural is expressed through numerals, particles or through reduplication:

 ```
-**tɨrɨ-tɨrɨ** apaɾa
+tɨrɨ-tɨrɨ apaɾa
 two-two   banana
 'four (or many) bananas'
 ```